catzy007/catzy007.github.io/posts/2020-11-07-my-journey-to-external-gpu-egpu-on-laptops/index.md

 to EGPU adapter, plug a (modded) PSU to EGPU adapter, plug a GPU power cable (if your GPU need it) and done.

-The power on Sequence is turn on the ATX PSU, wait for few second, then turn on the laptop.
+The power on Sequence is turn on the ATX PSU, wait for few seconds, then turn on the laptop.

 <p align="center">
     <img src="./posts/2020-11-07-my-journey-to-external-gpu-egpu-on-laptops/4.jpg" height="300em" alt="img4">